willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

    ```
    docker-compose logs --tail=100
    ```
-7. To delete the volumes and the data in them type `docker volumen ls` to get the name of the volume.
+7. To delete the volumes and the data in them type `docker volume ls` to get the name of the volume.
 Then use the command:
    ```
    docker volume rm <volume_name>
    ```